-With \$6 billion in assets under management, Laird Norton Wealth Management is the Northwest's premier wealth management company.
-Founded in 1967 to serve the financial management needs of the Laird and Norton families, the firm now provides integrated wealth management solutions to approximately 700 individuals, families, business leaders, private foundations and nonprofit organizations.
+With more than \$5 billion in assets under advisement, Laird Norton Wealth Management is the Northwest's premier wealth management company.
+Founded in 1967 to serve the financial management needs of the Laird and Norton families, the firm now provides integrated wealth management solutions to more than 600 individuals, families, business leaders, private foundations and nonprofit organizations.